-Fitger’s Brewhouse produces more than 1400 barrels of award winning ales and lagers from our 10-barrel Duluth, Minnesota brewpub.
+Fitger's Brewhouse Brewery and Grille produces more than 1400 barrels of award winning local beers, ales and lagers from our 10-barrel Duluth, Minnesota brewpub.
 Our brewery is operated by a small crew of hardworking brewers who all have the passion for using small batch, hand crafted brewing techniques .
 Our catalog boasts over 100 different recipes of unfiltered ales and lagers brewed from the highest-quality ingredients.

-There are thousands of beer styles around the world, and Fitger’s Brewhouse has brewed a whole spectrum over the years.
+There are thousands of beer styles around the world, and Fitger's Brewhouse has brewed a whole spectrum over the years.
 But there are a few broad categories we return to time and time again.
-Here’s a brief introduction to some of our favorites.
+Here's a brief introduction to some of our favorite local beers.

 Hop forward, dry finishing, and brewed with Lake Superior water, this style was originally pioneered by master brewer Dave Hoops and is unique to the Twin Ports brewing scene.

 Examples: Starfire Pale Ale, Duluth Pale Ale Minnesota Nice

 India Pale Ales were brewed for British soldiers stationed in India, where high alcohol and a good dose of hops protected them from breaking down.
 Nowadays, the wide variety of hops available can give these beers flavors from

 pine and grapefruit to black pepper to lemon to blueberry and peach.